VoteIT/voteit.whosonline/README.rst

 ===================

 This is a plugin for VoteIT that tracks who's online within meetings.
-It displays the profile pictures of 5 users who were the latest online.
+It displays the profile pictures of a number of users who were the latest online.
+(Default 8)

 Online in this context means simply loading a page, or do something that generates a request.